 Our School Captain selection process begins in the Autumn Term.
 Children in Year 6 have to write an application and successful candidates are selected for an interview.
 Interviews are VERY formal and are conducted by the Head Teacher and Deputy Head Teacher.

 1. To be a good role model for the children in school.

 2. To speak to visitors and show them round the school.

 3. To help deliver all good work and whole school assemblies.

 4. To be up to date with, and involved in, school life.

 5. To plan and lead tasks and events during the year, for example Easter Bonnet Parade.

 Senior Prefect Roles

-The selection process for the Head Boy/Girl roles is always very difficult as so many of the children show great potential in the interviews.
+The selection process for the School Captain roles are always very difficult as so many of the children show great potential in the interviews.
 Therefore, other important roles are created around school and all of these children do a great job in their particular role.

 |Mr Darby's Assistant